Now on DigiVision - $199.00

-DigiVision media is a revolutionary technology that Plays in Your Computer on a disc and is User Friendly.
-You will see and hear the speaker and at the same time the slides advance automatically.
-It allows you to Review the Slides at Your Pace by adjusting the play speed anywhere from half speed to double speed.
-You can also Save the Slides as a Picture.
-The most amazing feature is that you can Word Search the Entire Presentation.
+DigiVision media is a full experience presentation.
+It Plays in Your Computer on a USB or via online streaming and is User Friendly.
+You will see and hear the speaker and the slides at the same time.
+It allows you to Review the Slides at Your Pace by adjusting the play speed or advance based on slide number.
+You can also Save and Print the Slides.
+The most amazing feature is that you can Word Search the Entire Presentation, allowing you to find the information you need quickly.
 It Is Just Like Being At The Show!

 One day workshop, 3 hours running time.